Estelindis/aikido/README.md

 - At the International Aikido Federation YouTube page, users can see examples of aikido practice.
 This page is affiliated with the Aikikai Foundation.
 By linking to this page, the site communicates to those aware of multiple aikido organizations that MU Aikido Club practises Aikikai (the original school of aikido), without going into details that might confuse or alienate a new user.
 - The colour scheme of the footer is inverted compared with the rest of the website, to provide a pleasing element of contrast.

-## FAQ
+## FAQ Main Article and Image
 ![The FAQ on multiple devices.](/assets/image-readme/responsive-faq.jpg)
 - The FAQ answers common questions that users may have about the MU Aikido Club.
-It is intended mainly for new users, but may be of some help to returning users.
+It is intended mainly for new users, but may also be of help to returning users.
+- The main image is from Shutterstock.
+Natamura's vector image evokes a typical Japanese dojo as well as the main aikido dojo in Dublin on Macken Street.
+It is chosen to imply that the site user can learn from the FAQ, like a practitioner of aikido learns at the dojo.
-- The first questions are meant to address urgent concerns of new users, especially worries that may lead users to disengage from the site.
+- The first questions address the urgent concerns of new users, especially worries that may lead users to quickly disengage from the site.
 At first, users may be intimidated by the thought of trying a martial art, or wearing specific clothing that may seem strange.
 As the answers to these questions hopefully assuage users' concerns, questions turn to more tangible issues, like who qualifies to join the club and how to get to the training venue.
 - The accordion style of the FAQ follows the method laid out at [W3 Schools](https://www.w3schools.com/howto/howto_js_accordion.asp).
 While the style is adapted to suit the look of the MU Aikido Club site, the JavaScript for the accordion script comes directly from W3 Schools.
 - The accordion hides FAQ answers by default.
-This functions to conceal the video from the user on loading the page.
+This conceals the video from the user on loading the page.
 By clicking on the video FAQ entry, the user signals an interest in watching a video of aikido.
-Consequently, the video autoplays on being revealed by pressing/clicking the video FAQ entry.
+Consequently, the video autoplays on being revealed by clicking the video FAQ entry.
 To preserve a good user experience and avoid unpleasant surprises, this video is automatically muted.
 - The aikido video is provided by Guillaume Erard, shared on [Wikimedia](https://commons.wikimedia.org/w/index.php?title=File%3AUeshiba_Mitsuteru_(Nippon_Budokan%2C_2017).webm) via Creative Commons and converted to mp4 to improve browser compatibility.
 This specific video is chosen both as an excellent example of aikido and because it takes place at the headquarters of the worldwide aikido organization of which the MU Aikido Club is a small part.
+- The Google Maps iFrame and its FAQ entry were added with a view to helping people who have never or rarely visited Maynooth University to find the Sports Centre.
+The imagined user of this feature may not have begun studying at Maynooth University, or perhaps is in the first week at MU, but is already taking the initiative to investigate clubs and societies.
+For such an engaged user, it is strongly desired to remove obstacles to further engagement, such as confusion about the location of the Sports Centre.
 - Code for the Google Maps iFrame was initially generated at [Maps.ie](https://www.maps.ie/create-google-map/).
 As this generated bugs on the W3 Validator, the styling of the iFrame was then moved to the css file.
+- The image of the Sports Centre floor map and its FAQ entry were made to help new students and staff at Maynooth University who are unfamiliar with the internal layout of facitilies like the Sports Centre.

 ## Gallery
 ![The Gallery on multiple devices.](/assets/image-readme/responsive-gallery.jpg)
 - The Gallery page follows a simple masonry style inspired by the gallery of the Code Institute Love Running project.
 - Excluding the heading elements used in the logo in the shared header, the gallery does not use headings.
 This is an aesthetic choice, to present a clean user experience that favours images over text, allowing the pictures to speak for themselves.
 Alt text is provided for all gallery images, to ensure accessibility.
+- The images chosen are a mix of ordinary club training, sitting formally (particularly after special training events), and social events.
+Sprinkled into the mix is one picture of the club sitting very informally, intended to communicate a shared sense of joy.
+These images are intended to encourage site users to engage further with the club website, possibly leading to joining the club.

 ## Join
 ![The Join page on multiple devices.](/assets/image-readme/responsive-join.jpg)
 - The Join page is inspired by the sign-up page of the Code Institute Love Running project.
 CI students write this code themselves rather than being shown it directly.
 I have included my version of this code as a framework for the MU Aikido Club Join page, while changing elements of the style and making further additions.
+- The photo of a white suit and belt by maRRitch was chosen to encourage prospective members to put on a suit and join the club (since many members choose to wear the suits, even if they are not required).
+The white belt communicates that all club members train together with a "beginners' spirit," including those with the right to wear a black belt.
 - A tooltip is implemented to show which fields of the form are required.
-- The student number of prospective members is useful information for club records, but not all those wishing to join may have a student number.
+- The student number of prospective student members is useful information for the club.  however, not all those wishing to join will have a student number when initially engaging with the site (and membership is also open to staff and alumni).
 As such, the student number field is not required.
-- Similarly, not all prospective members may wish to leave questions or comments, so this field is also not required.
+- Similarly, not all prospective members may wish to leave questions or comments, so this field is not required.
-- The tooltip styling follows a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
+- The tooltip styling draws from a tutorial at [W3 Schools](https://www.w3schools.com/css/css_tooltip.asp).
+- At present, submitting the form leads to a Code Institute formdump message containing the submitted data.
+It is hoped that a future version of the site (cloned from the present version) will store the submitted information and send it to the MU Aikido Club, from which interested users can be contacted with further information.

 # Wireframes
 The index page was prototyped in GIMP using the chosen colours, fonts, and hero image.
 These visual elements were decided as the first step of the project.
 Once they were chosen, determining a layout became easier.
 Using multiple layers with transparency, elements were moved around in GIMP and changed with ease.